 - Unwavering integrity (the ability to gain trust across the organization, architecting solutions that create champions and convert detractors)

-Now that we know a little about what the right person for the audit for strategic alignment would look like, let’s get into some solid first steps in conducting this audit.
+Now that we know a little about what the right people for the audit for strategic alignment would look like, let’s get into some solid first steps in conducting this audit.
 A strategic alignment audit must lead to a direct solution.

 Determine Scope of Audit